aydinyanik/clarisse_survival_kit/README.md

 Import the whole library or specified categories.
 If you need individual assets use the Import Asset script.
 If you import 3D assets make sure you import them in a context that is currently not rendered inside your viewport.
 Otherwise it will try to render all objects.

 ### Custom Settings & Logging
-You can locate the config and log in the following locations:
+You can locate the custom settings and log in the following locations:

 On Windows you can find it here: